vimeo/psalm/docs/annotating_code/type_syntax/array_types.md

 ## Object-like arrays

-Psalm supports a special format for arrays where the key offsets are known: object-like arrays.
+Psalm supports a special format for arrays where the key offsets are known: object-like arrays, also known as **array shapes**.

 Given an array